codex-team/deeplinker/README.md

 # Deeplinker

-This module helps you to create links to open pages in apps directly if it is possible.
+This module helps you to create web-links for opening native applications directly if it is possible.
 Otherwise web page will be opened.

 ![](https://capella.pics/e001872a-2203-48cf-9a1f-b1a7cf66b8cd)